 Keep me informed as to what you are doing and where you are located, and any good news you want to tell me I will be glad to hear.

-Mailing folds, one staple holes at top left, signature one shade light.
+Mailing folds, staple holes at top left, several small holes at top of stationery, signature one shade light.